 You can find out more about police recruitment from the College of Policing website.

 Recruitment by the fire and rescue service takes place on a local basis.
 First of all, you’ll need to find out if your local service is recruiting – in some services, recruitment only takes place once every couple of years.
 You’ll then need to fill in an application form.
 You’ll have to meet the eyesight requirements and pass psychological and physical tests, as well as a medical examination.
 Some services prefer you to have GCSEs, but there are no national minimum academic requirements.
 You need to be at least 18 to start training, but if you are under 18 you might be able to join a fire and rescue service’s Young Firefighters scheme.

-You are given induction training that lasts for up to 16 weeks and then join a fire station for a probationary period of up to two years, during which time you will work alongside more experienced firefighters and learn from them.
+You are given induction training that lasts for up to 16 weeks and then join a fire station for a probationary period of up to three years, during which time you will work alongside more experienced firefighters and learn from them.
 You will be encouraged to work towards qualifications for your role, such as the level 3 (NVQ) diploma in emergency fire and rescue services operations in the community.